-We’re currently engaged in drafting our general election manifesto, and we expect to publish it in November.
+We’re currently engaged in drafting our general election manifesto, and we plan to publish it on this site on 14 December.
 We’ll be making proposals in the following areas:

 8. Sexual abuse

-9. Ex-Armed Forces personnel – support for those with mental health disorders (including PTSD)
+9. Ex-Armed Forces personnel with mental health disorders (including PTSD)

 12. Criminal justice system bias

 15. Anonymity for those suspected of having committed sexual offences

 19. Government interference in company director appointments